 Extra Hikes And Things To Do In Machu Picchu

-Those who are doing the Inca Trail will see Machu Picchu for the first time from the Sun Gate!
+Those who have done the Inca Trail will have seen Machu Picchu for the first time from the Sun Gate!
 This is one of the highlights of the trail and a big reason why so many people choose the Inca Trail hike.
-Those doing the Alternative treks arrive at Machu Picchu from Aguas Calientes, stay a night in a hotel and take the shuttle bus to Machu Picchu at 5:30am to enjoy the sunrise.

 Please have a look at the optional hikes and things to do at Machu Picchu provided below.